netme/tornado-management-command/article.rst

         ...

 This approach is nice, but when the number of command-line utilities grows, the user should either create a separate script runner for every command, or should deal with the long list of parameters used by different commands.

 To overcome this issues we have decided to create our own management command runner.
-The original idea of code structure was taken from Django framework, there management commands are implemented nice way.
+The original idea of code structure was taken from the Django framework, their management commands are implemented nice way.
 We have decided to stick to the following module structure:

 ::